 The Logistics and Technology Unit is also responsible for the preparedness for ODH emergency communication through Mulit-Agency Radio Communication System (MARCS) radios, the Ohio Public Health Communication System (OPHCS), inventory management, state medical countermeasure planning, the City Readiness Initiative (CRI) program, and the Medical Reserve Corps (MRC).

 The Ohio Public Health Communication System (OPHCS) is a secure web-based highly reliable, persistent messaging and alerting system that uses email, fax, phone, pagers and other messaging modalities to support 24 hours a day, 365 days a year notification and alerting.
 This system is used by ODH, Local Health Departments, hospitals, and other public health partners.
 The system is used for distribution of health alerts, prevention guidelines, disease investigation efforts and preparedness planning.
 OPHCS is not available to the public.
-OPHCS access for employees and partners can be found here.
+Click here for OPHCS access for employees and partners.

 The City Readiness Initiative (CRI) program aides in effectively responding to large public health emergencies needing life-saving medicines and medical supplies.
 States and large metropolitan public health departments use CRI funding to develop, test, and maintain plans to quickly receive medical countermeasures from the Strategic National Stockpile (SNS) and distribute them to local communities.
 To ensure continued readiness, the Centers for Disease Control and Prevention (CDC), conducts operational readiness reviews and state public health personnel conduct operational readiness reviews for CRI jurisdictions using CDC guidance